rituparrna33/wholefoodsmarket-basket-analysis/README.md

 What is the total spend and savings, and what are the average monthly spending trends?

+MetricValue Total Spend$1,871.96
+Total Savings$94.00
+Overall Savings Rate4.8%
+Average Monthly Spend$208.00
-MetricValueTotal Spend$1,871.96Total Savings$94.00Overall Savings Rate4.8%Average Monthly Spend$208.00Spending Trend📈 Generally increasing
+Spending Trend📈 Generally increasing

 ## 💳 Average Order Value (AOV)

 What is the overall average order value, and how does it fluctuate monthly?
 Overall AOV: $89.14
 Monthly AOV showed notable fluctuations — lower in April, May, and December 2025 and peaking in July 2025 and February 2026